-The Division of Occupational and Environmental Medicine is committed to preventing and treating occupational and environmental injury and illness through clinical services, education, and research.
-The Division’s groundbreaking contributions in these fields has been made possible by our multidisciplinary approach.
-Find out more about our core components below.
+The Division of Occupational Medicine is committed to preventing and treating work-related injury and illness through clinical services, education, and research.
+The Division’s groundbreaking contributions in these fields have been made possible by our multidisciplinary approach.

-The multidisciplinary team of physicians, nurse practitioners, industrial hygienists, and ergonomists provides comprehensive patient-centered services to workers via the Mount Sinai Selikoff Centers for Occupational Health.
-The Selikoff Centers are the clinical core of the Division and are designated by the CDC/NIOSH as both World Trade Center Health Program and Total Worker Health Clinical Centers of Excellence.
+Our multidisciplinary team of physicians, nurse practitioners, industrial hygienists, and ergonomists provides comprehensive patient-centered services to workers across industries in New York City and the Mid-Hudson Valley via the Mount Sinai Selikoff Centers for Occupational Health.
+The Selikoff Centers are the clinical core of the Division and are designated by the CDC/NIOSH as both World Trade Center Health Program and Total Worker Health (TWH) Clinical Centers of Excellence.

 Workplace Injury and Illness Prevention

-Mount Sinai Working Healthy is a program that helps employers, unions, and other stakeholders create safer, more healthy and productive workplaces by integrating health protection and health promotion strategies to prevent occupational injury and illness.
+The Selikoff Centers help employers, unions, and other stakeholders create safer, healthier, and more productive workplaces by integrating health protection and health promotion strategies to prevent occupational injury and illness.

 The Occupational Medicine Residency Training Program is an ACGME-accredited two-year combined academic and practicum experience.
-As a resident in this program, you are exposed to a didactic curriculum, and emphasis is placed on the performance and practice of teaching, clinical and community service, administration, and research.
-The Division houses the NY/NJ Education Research Center, a NIOSH-supported consortium of academic institutions that provides teaching, training, and research opportunities in occupational health and safety.
+As a resident in this program, you participate in a broad curriculum covering all facets of the specialty, and emphasis is placed on the performance and practice of clinical and community service, administration, and research.
+The Division is home to the NY/NJ Education & Research Center, a NIOSH-supported consortium of regional academic institutions that provides teaching, training, and research opportunities in occupational health and safety.

 Occupational Health Data Management